Opposition–Islamic State conflict during the Syrian civil war: First week

 On 7 January, it was confirmed that 34 foreign ISIL and Jund al-Aqsa fighters had been executed in the previous few days by rebels in the Jabal al-Zawiya area.
 ISIL retreated from Mayadin in Deir ez-Zor Governorate, without any fighting with rebel forces.
 East of Rastan, in the Homs Governorate, ISIL attacked a rebel headquarters, killing 15 rebel fighters.
 During the day, it was revealed that during the previous evening, ISIL executed up to 50 prisoners in the Qadi al-Askar district of Aleppo.
 The dead included media activists, relief workers, and other civilians.
 According to the opposition SOHR, 42 people were executed, including, 21 rebel fighters and five media activists.

 On 8 January, rebels captured the ISIL headquarters in Aleppo city at the Children's hospital in the Qadi Askar district.
 ISIL forces lost control over opposition-held areas of the city and retreated to Al-Inzarat on the northeastern outskirts of Aleppo.
 300 hostages held by the radical jihadists were set free.
 In Raqqa, the hospital was abandoned, bodies were lying in the central square and there was no power or water leaving the city "completely paralyzed", according to an opposition activist.
 At this point, ISIL controlled two key routes out of Raqqa: to the east toward the Iraqi border and also the road north to the Turkish frontier.
-The head of the al-Nusra Front, Abu Mohammad al-Golani, confirmed that fighting had taken place between his organization and ISIL and called for mediation and an end to the "infighting."
+The head of the al-Nusra Front, Ahmed al-Sharaa, confirmed that fighting had taken place between his organization and ISIL and called for mediation and an end to the "infighting."
 Late in the day, ISIL started a counterattack, as it launched car bomb assaults targeting opposition checkpoints.
 Three attacks took place in Al-Bab, Hreitan, and Jarabulus in the Aleppo Governorate, Observatory director Rami Abdel Rahman told AFP.
 He said similar overnight attacks took place in the Aleppo Governorate, while one occurred in Mayadin in the eastern Deir ez-Zor Governorate.
 The attack in Al-Bab killed nine people.